South African labour law: Constructive dismissal

-Transfer of employment contracts

-This is a relatively new form of statutory dismissal, added in terms of the 2002 amendment to the LRA.
-If a business is transferred, the employees must be transferred with it, and employed on the same or similar terms and conditions.
-Failure on the part of the new employer to do so constitutes dismissal.

-Automatically unfair dismissal

-This area of the law is highly problematic.
-The LRA states that certain dismissals are automatically unfair; there is no argument as to their fairness.
-The compensation payable to an employee who has been dismissed for reasons that constitute automatic unfairness is up to 24 months' salary, depending on the circumstances.
-For a normal, merely unfair dismissal, the compensation is up to twelve months' salary.

 Section 187 of the LRA

 Section 187 of the LRA lists the reasons for which an employee may not be dismissed under any circumstances.
 Such dismissals are "automatically unfair."
 Once it is proved that the employee has been dismissed for any of these reasons, the employer may not raise any defence save those provided for in the Act.
 Victims of automatically unfair dismissals will invariably be reinstated unless they choose compensation instead.

 Section 187(1)(d) is of particular importance.
 It designates as automatically unfair dismissals in response to the employee's taking action, or indicating an intention to take any action, against the employer by exercising any right conferred by the LRA, or by participating in any proceedings in terms of the LRA.
 Dismissal for any conduct regarding membership of a trade union, or for exercising the rights conferred by the labour legislation, is automatically unfair.

 The rights referred to are found in section 5 of the LRA.
 They include lawful trade-union participation, non-compliance with an unlawful order and disclosure of information.

 In CEPPWAWU & another v Glass & Aluminium, hostility from the employer in the workplace led to a constructive dismissal.
 The hostility was very closely related to the employee's work as shop steward.
 The court held that the employer had made the employee's life unbearable due to the fact that he was a shop steward; the dismissal was therefore automatically unfair.
 The court noted that victims of automatically unfair dismissal will invariably be reinstated unless they choose compensation instead.

-What constitutes an automatically unfair dismissal?

-This is a factual dispute.
-Whether the facts give rise to an automatically unfair dismissal, or merely an unfair dismissal, depends on the circumstances of each case.